 What you should know about earbuds under $20

 If you’re in the market for earbuds under $20, there are bound to be some significantly cut corners.
-Unfortunately, sound quality isn’t going to blow anyone’s socks off here.
+Unfortunately, the sound quality isn’t going to blow anyone’s socks off.
 Now, relative to what you’re paying, all of these options are impressive but none of them can hold a candle to something like the RHA MA650, which will run you more than double our $20 limit.

 However, one of the most important factors when it comes to earbuds is seal and fit.
-A cogent seal will vastly improve sound quality, because it isolates you from ambient noise.
-Investing in Comply memory foam ear tips will make any of these earbuds sound much, much better.
-Yes, you’re right, these nearly double your $20 investment, but the company provides three pairs of ear tips, so if you lose the ‘buds you can just plop another pair of tips onto your next pair of burner ‘buds.
+A cogent seal will vastly improve sound quality because it isolates you from ambient noise.
+Bass reproduction is the first to go when a seal isn’t formed to the ear.
+By allowing external noise in, you’re degrading the overall sound quality of your earbuds, because of auditory masking.
+Investing in third-party ear tips will vastly improve sound quality.